 Caesar established January 1st as the beginning of the New Year, named after Janus, the mythical god of new beginnings.
 His figure is represented with two faces, one looking forward to the future, and one looking backward toward the past.
 As a result, the Romans would give gifts and make promises believing Janus would forgive them for their wrongdoings in the previous year, and bless them in the year ahead.

 To summarize, if you need to place blame for your New Year Resolution, you can point the finger at Julius Caesar.

 Interestingly, the stock market often operates like a New Year’s Resolution.
 As the New Year comes to pass, experts from all over the globe will predict the performance of the market for the year ahead.
-I recall sitting in a room last January with one such market expert asserting that 2018 would be another year of historic highs.
-Well, 2018 did have some historic highs.
-But, as of writing this article, the Dow and the S&P are looking to close out the year in the negative.
-And the big question on every market outlook is, “What can we expect in 2019?”
+The big question on every market outlook is, “What can we expect in 2020?”

 Allow me to put this in perspective.
 Claude Shannon, a renowned MIT mathematician, calculated the number of possible moves in a game of chess.
 His work revealed an incomprehensible 10 to the 120th power possible moves.
 That’s a 1, followed by 120 zeros... a sum that exceeds the number of atoms in the known universe.
 His point was to demonstrate the impracticality of predicting the optimal strategy to any game.
 Yet a game of chess is simple compared to the stock market.